 - Ask questions to engage your followers in discussions.

-- Tag other business pages you (industry tools and non-profits).
+- Tag other business pages (industry tools and non-profits)

-You can use visuals to further market your business, without being to “salesy” or intrusive.
-I use Bannersnack to create visual content for my social media accounts.
+You can use visuals to further market your business, without being too “salesy” or intrusive.
+There are quite a few tools allowing you to create unique, well-branded images without having to download expensive software.
 You can create visuals in several sizes at a time and brand those images using your logo.
 Bulk editing is a lifesaver!

 You can get great insight into how your competitors are growing their Facebook presence by using these two tools.

-Serpstat will let you see which search queries drive traffic to your competitors’ Facebook pages.
-Unlike other similar solutions, Facebook shows ranking data on a page level (instead of a domain), which means you can simply type in your competitor’s page URL to see where it ranks for popular keywords.
+Seranking’s Competitor Traffic Research tool will let you see which search queries drive traffic to your competitors’ Facebook pages.
+Simply type in your competitor’s page URL to see where it ranks for popular keywords.